hulous/AnalogPhotographyFormulas/film/BW/stand_dev.md

 #### Stop

- * Water + 2ml lemon juice: more or less 10 to 30 secondes.
+ * Water: more or less 10 to 30 secondes.

 #### Fix